Skip to content

 Anterior and Posterior Ethmoid arteries – branches of the Internal Carotid artery

-These aren’t necessarily directly relevant to the management of paediatric epistaxis but do become important in some very special circumstances.
+These aren’t necessarily directly relevant to managing paediatric epistaxis, but become important in special circumstances.

-These arteries form a plexus in Little’s area called Kiesselbach’s plexus – Conveniently located approximately as far as a person can put their index finger inside their nostril.
+These arteries form a plexus in Little’s area called Kiesselbach’s plexus.
+It is conveniently located about as far as a person can extend their index finger into their nostril.

 Nose picking